2881099/FreeSql.DynamicProxy/readme.md

-The dynamic proxy integration enables method calls on The .NetCore or .NetFramework4.0+, Support asynchronous method and property interception.
+The dynamic proxy integration enables method calls on The .NetCore or .NetFramework4.0+.

+- Support asynchronous method and property interception
+- One method supports multiple AOP features and can take effect at the same time

 ## Install